Carrier Safety Ratings: Satisfactory, Conditional, and Unsatisfactory

 FMCSA assigns safety ratings to motor carriers based on the results of on-site compliance reviews (CRs).
 The three possible ratings are Satisfactory, Conditional, and Unsatisfactory.
 The rating evaluates whether the carrier has adequate safety management controls in place across six regulatory factors.

 Not every carrier has a safety rating.
 In fact, the majority of US carriers have “None” or “Not Rated” because they have never had a compliance review.
 A safety rating is only assigned after FMCSA (or a state partner) conducts an on-site review of the carrier's records, systems, and operations.
-New carriers receive their first rating through the new entrant safety audit within their first 18 months of operation.
+New carriers receive their first rating through the new entrant safety audit, which FMCSA must complete during the 18-month new entrant monitoring period.

 Your safety rating is displayed publicly on the FMCSA SAFER system and is visible to anyone who looks up your DOT number.
 Brokers, shippers, and insurance companies check this rating as part of their carrier vetting process.